 A domain directory partition is represented by a domain container, and a domain directory partition has the following child containers.

 Default local group accounts, such as Administrators and Users, that are installed whenever a new workstation, server, or domain controller is set up.

 A default storage area for “new” computer objects that were originally created through legacy APIs.
-When a Windows NT 4.0 domain or a Windows NT 3.51 domain is upgraded to Windows 2000, or when a Windows NT 4.0 domain is upgraded to Windows Server 2003, the computer accounts are moved automatically to the Computers container.
+When a Windows NT 4.0 domain or a Windows NT 3.51 domain is upgraded to Windows 2000, or when a Windows NT 4.0 domain is upgraded to Windows Server 2003 or later, the computer accounts are moved automatically to the Computers container.
 The Computers container also supports the Windows NT 4.0 tool User Manager (Usrmgr).
-This container cannot be renamed, but when a Windows Server 2003 domain has a domain functional level of Windows Server 2003, the default location for computer accounts can be specified as an OU to redirect the location of newly created computer objects.
+This container cannot be renamed, but when a Windows Server 2003 or later domain has a domain functional level of Windows Server 2003 or later, the default location for computer accounts can be specified as an OU to redirect the location of newly created computer objects.

 The default container for new domain controllers.
 The Domain Controllers container cannot be renamed.

-Proxy objects for security principals that are from Windows NT 4.0 domains or Windows NT 3.51 domains, or that are from different forests, and that have been added to Windows 2000 or Windows Server 2003 groups.
+Proxy objects for security principals that are from Windows NT 4.0 domains or Windows NT 3.51 domains, or that are from different forests, and that have been added to Windows 2000 or later groups.